Directed by: Sanjay Leela Bhansali || Produced by: Bharat Shah

 Admittedly, the movie’s screenplay loses steam by its final half hour, and some of the story’s consequences for Khan feel a little contrived.
 Devdas’s closing moments remain haunting and end its melodrama on a fittingly depressing note, but a portion of the hoopla that leads up the story’s climax just feels forced.

 With that said, Devdas remains an engaging story throughout.
 The scandalous gnashing of teeth between the high-ranking Indian families of Rai and Khan, plus the added dimension of Dixit’s involvement via a seductive brothel, give this romantic narrative plenty of dramatic muscle to flex.
 All the emotions and tears inherent in Hindi melodramas hit the right beats and maintain an effective rhythm in this romantic adventure, so the tale feels passionate rather than campy.
 Many Bollywood love stories flounder from the massive weight of stretching what would, in most cultures, be 22-minute soap operas into 3-hour+ epics, but Bhansali masters this task with ease.
 Much of Devdas’ appeal comes from its amazing presentation and distinct tone, but the movie packs more than enough emotional punch to add substance behind all its style.

 Devdas is an extraordinarily entertaining adventure, all things considered.
 It’s far from flawless, and still needs stronger writing to back up its powerhouse visuals and musical numbers, but overall, its effective pacing and strong melodrama make the ride worth it.
 This is how you do romantic drama.

 SUMMARY & RECOMMENDATION: Devdas comes equipped with an awesome audio-visual arsenal of luscious dance sequences and beautiful music.
 Its costume and set-design are impeccable.
 From a technical standpoint, Devdas is a masterpiece.
-Story-wise, the melodrama feels natural and is paced well.
-The downer of an ending finishes the story on a strong note.
+Story-wise, the melodrama feels natural and well paced.
+The downer of an ending finishes the narrative on a strong note.

 — However… many of the proposed conflicts and consequences for Khan, including his insatiable urge to drink himself to death, are a little much.
 I would be lying if I didn’t admit Devdas is overwhelmingly a stylized extravaganza, to the point where its melodrama and characters, however memorable, are secondary to the musical set-pieces at best and narrative afterthoughts at worst.